National Residential Medication Chart

 Certain medicines still require a written prescription.
 They also require an order on the NRMC.
 These medicines include:

-- all PBS authority required items that need prior approval by online, telephone or in writing, including PBS or RPBS items with increased quantities
+- all PBS authority required items that need prior approval online, by telephone or in writing, including PBS or RPBS items with increased quantities

 - PBS items only available under section 100, such as some highly specialised drugs.
 Read more about section 100 items on the PBS website